 The rules for getting a part-time or contracting job are not drastically different than any other job search, you just need to follow them.

 But some significant differences do exist.

-Here are some tips to guide your search.
+Here are some tips to guide your search for contract jobs.

 Customize Your Resume and LinkedIn Profile